my10c/r53-ufw/README.md

 #### Client side
-With a single binary, written in Go, they can add records to a private AWS Route53 zone, to make it secure the record they can manage will always starts with their AWS IAM username, and they can create/delete/modify one TXT-record and multiple A records.
+With a single binary, written in Go, they can add records to a private AWS Route53 zone, to make it secure the record they can manage will always starts with their AWS IAM username, and they can only create/delete/modify one TXT-record and but are allow to create/delete/modify multiple A records.

 Example:

-while Momo is in Brussel create the record, with the help of http://whatismyip.com get the IP-address
+while Momo is in Brussel, he creates a temporary record, with the help of http://whatismyip.com get the IP-address, call the client and the record is add:

 ```
 momo-brussel IN A 77.77.77.77
 ```

-create a record and mark the IP permanent, say from Momo's home, also using http://whatismyip.com
+back home Momo create a record and mark the IP permanent, also using http://whatismyip.com, he creates the record and mark it permanent, and the following records are then created:

 ```
 momo  IN  A 66.66.66.66